Senior Writer: Rahul Jade

 - Security certifications: Cloud service providers should certify their control environments, using Service Organization Control reports, such as ISAE 3402 reports or ISO/IEC 27001 security management certifications.

-8 SaaS Security Best Practices
+8 Key Practices for SaaS Security

 1. Enhanced Authentication